Understanding different sampling methods

 Population vs sample

-First, you need to identify the target population of your research.
+First, you need to understand the difference between a population and a sample, and identify the target population of your research.

 - The population is the entire group that you want to draw conclusions about.